Festive Hours

 When I arrived in Johannesburg, I’ll admit, I was nothing short of terrified.
 I was an ocean and hemisphere away from everyone and everything I had ever known, pondering the decision I had made to accept such a trip.
 It was a huge relief to see the ACE coordinator, who was very kind and quickly and professionally took me over to a group of volunteers who were partaking in the numerous experiences that ACE has to offer.
 She sat me down, and began settling matters.
 Little did I know that I was sitting next to my roommate during my time in South Africa, and a friend I am confident I will have for the rest of my life.

 The people you work with in the wilds of Africa, you will form really strong bonds with.
-Over many different dinners, many card games (UNO was a very popular one in Sutton Camp, where I stayed), and many memorable experiences, They essentially become a family to you.
+Over many different dinners, many card games (UNO was very popular in camp), and many memorable experiences, They essentially become a family to you.
 At the end of the day, you will return to your respective home countries, but you will remain the greatest of friends.
 It’s wonderful.

 To those who dream of working with and conserving animals, I would suggest partaking in an experience like this over a traditional safari.
 Not only are you viewing these animals, but are also gaining valuable insight regarding the kinds of methods used in the field of conservation.
 We received a crash course in things such as Telemetry, Rhino Ear Notch Identification, and even Rhino de-horning.
 The staff you work with is incredibly knowledgeable, and I promise you that when you leave your time there, you will be, too.